clockfort/clockfort.github.io/source/_posts/2013-08-16-making-a-custom-linux-build.markdown

 Bad news is, besides the kernel oops from the USB implementation, is that while all 16 CPUs were detected properly (unlike OpenBSD), the heirarchical RCU (currently the default) I configured forced NUM_CPUS back down to 1 from 16.
 Oh well, easy enough to switch it to classic.

 Anyways, we were running Linux on this Cavium Octeon based Lanner MR-950 for an entire 356 milliseconds, so I'd call that a win.
+(It kernel panic'd right after that oops because I haven't figured out how to get the kernel to see either a secondary-memory-loaded ramdisk or the root partition on the CF card as its root)